UKCloud/documentation/articles/portal/ptl-how-change-email-address.md

 2. Click your username in the toolbar and select **Update contact details**.

-3. Enter the new email address into the Password Reset Email Address field and click Save.
+3. In the **Password Reset Email Address** field, enter the new email address, then click **Save**.

-4. An email will be sent to both the old address and the new one to let them know about the change.
+4. An email will be sent to both the old and new addresses providing information about the change.

 5. If you encounter any problems, contact UKCloud Support.
-If you can't access My Calls, you can call UKCloud Support on 01252 303 300 (select option 2).

 ## Feedback